$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 This can be a simple DIY project using a combination of fabric, ribbons, or strings that your cat will enjoy playing with.

 Another quick fix that works well when you temporarily need to protect the fish tank is to cover it with old blankets.
-This helps block the view of the aquarium and dulls the attractiveness to your cat.

-However, it’s important to ensure the blanket doesn’t cover any necessary ventilation areas, This method should not replace a proper tank cover or lid.
+However, it’s important to ensure the blanket doesn’t cover any necessary ventilation areas,

 Regularly trimming your cat’s claws can help reduce the risk of them causing harm to the fish should they manage to reach inside the tank.